yarf-framework/yarf/README.md

 #### v0.2

-- Resource based design, each resource can implement one or all HTTP methods needed (GET, POST, DELETE, etc.).
+- **Resource based design:** Each resource can implement one, several or all HTTP methods needed (GET, POST, DELETE, etc.).
-- Simple router matches exact URLs against resources.
+- **Simple router: ** Matches exact URLs against resources for increased performance.
 The routes supports params in the form /:param.
-- Support for optional parameters defining multiple routes against the same Resource.
+- **Optional parameters: ** Supported using multiple routes on the same Resource.
-- Middleware support at router level.
-All routes (and methods) will be pre-filtered and post-filtered by Middleware handlers.
+- **Middleware: ** Support at router level, all routes will be pre-filtered and post-filtered by Middleware handlers.
-- Route groups.
-Routes can be grouped into a route prefix and handle their own middleware.
+- **Route groups:** Routes can be grouped into a route prefix and handle their own middleware.
+- **Nested groups:** As routes can be grouped into a route prefix, other groups can be also grouped allowing for nested prefixes and middleware layers.